yiisoft/yii2/docs/guide/tutorial-mailing.md

 Basic usage
 -----------

-Once 'mailer' component is configured, you can use the following code to send an email message:
+Once the 'mailer' component is configured, you can use the following code to send an email message:

 ```php
 Yii::$app->mailer->compose()